d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 than any one neuron along could express owes to our study of real biological neural systems.

-At the same time, most reserach in deep learning today draws little direct inspiration in neuroscience.
+At the same time, most research in deep learning today draws little direct inspiration in neuroscience.
 We invoke Stuart Russell and Peter Norvig who, in their classic AI text book
-[Artificial Intelligence: A Modern Approach](https://en.wikipedia.org/wiki/Artificial_Intelligence:_A_Modern_Approach), pointed out that although airplanes might have been *inspired* by birds, orninthology has not been the primary driver of aeronautics innovaton for some centuries.
+[Artificial Intelligence: A Modern Approach](https://en.wikipedia.org/wiki/Artificial_Intelligence:_A_Modern_Approach), pointed out that although airplanes might have been *inspired* by birds, orninthology has not been the primary driver of aeronautics innovation for some centuries.
 Likewise, inspiration in deep learning these days comes in equal or greater measure from mathematics, statistics, and computer science.